IndiraFa/indirafa.github.io/pages/info.md

 - **Explainability in classification of medical images using concepts visualization** – Implementation of the ViscoIN model on histological images of human colorectal cancer.
 [To know more](https://github.com/IndiraFa/XAI_medical_images_viscoin)
 - **RAG for mathematical problem-solving** – Set up of a RAG system in a containerized environment to ensure portability and ease of deployment.
 Evaluation of the effect of providing the LLM access to a question-and-answer math database to improve its reasoning capabilities.
 [To know more](/projects/rag-math-problem-solver/)
 - **Datalake for mobility insights** - Set up an analytical and research-oriented DataLake that combines several tools for data ingestion, transformation, and visualization.
 [To know more](/projects/datalake/)
+- **NLP - Pictogram translation using Transformers for speech and language impairments** - Winner of the ImageClef 2025 ToPicto challenge (accepted paper) [To know more](/projects/pictogram-translation/)

 ---